nheljim21/portfolio/README.md

-# Freelancer and Aspiring Data Analyst
+# Freelancer and Aspiring Virtual Assistant

 ## About me
 I’m a freelancer with a strong interest in data entry and analysis.
 I’m currently focused on building my skills in virtual and remote roles.
 My short-term goal is to gain expertise in any role suited to virtual work environments, and I’m always eager to learn, adapt, and improve.